Skip to footer content

 One important aspect of rounding is how to handle cases where the number is exactly at the midpoint between two possible rounded values.
 C# provides an option to specify the rounding behavior through the MidpointRounding enum.
 This allows for control over the rounding direction in such cases.

-double midpointNumber = 2.345; // double value format
+double midpointNumber = 2.345; // double value

 double midpointResult = Math.Round(midpointNumber, 2, MidpointRounding.AwayFromZero);

-Console.WriteLine(midpointResult); // Outputs answer: 2.35
+Console.WriteLine(midpointResult); // Outputs: 2.35

-double midpointNumber = 2.345; // double value format
+double midpointNumber = 2.345; // double value

 double midpointResult = Math.Round(midpointNumber, 2, MidpointRounding.AwayFromZero);

-Console.WriteLine(midpointResult); // Outputs answer: 2.35
+Console.WriteLine(midpointResult); // Outputs: 2.35

-Dim midpointNumber As Double = 2.345 ' double value format
+Dim midpointNumber As Double = 2.345 ' double value

 Dim midpointResult As Double = Math.Round(midpointNumber, 2, MidpointRounding.AwayFromZero)

-Console.WriteLine(midpointResult) ' Outputs answer: 2.35
+Console.WriteLine(midpointResult) ' Outputs: 2.35

-C# Round to 2 Decimal Places (How It Works For Developers): Figure 2 - Midpoint Rounding to 2 decimal Output
+C# Round to 2 Decimal Places (How It Works For Developers): Figure 2 - Midpoint Rounding to 2 Decimal Output

-In the above example, MidpointRounding.AwayFromZero tells the method to round the midpoint number 2.345 to the nearest number away from zero, resulting in 2.35.
+In the above example, MidpointRounding.AwayFromZero instructs the method to round the midpoint number 2.345 to the nearest number away from zero, resulting in 2.35.
 This is particularly useful in financial calculations where rounding up is commonly used.

 Using IronPDF with C# to Round Numbers and Generate PDFs